nubbsterr/ELK-SIEM-Setup/README.md

 Save and exit our changes to the YML file and go ahead and start up the Kibana service.
 If you're like me and have Elasticsearch not enabled in systemd, you will need to start it up in the following order:
 1. Start Elasticsearch w/ `sudo systemctl start elasticsearch` if not already started.
 2. Start Kibana w/ `sudo systemctl start kibana`.
 We can also make Kibana run on boot w/ `sudo systemctl enable kibana`.

-Now, contrary to the very odd guide posted as the "massive installation/setup guide below", we do <strong>not</strong> need to restart Elasticsearch whenever we run Kibana; we only need to restart it when we make changes to its configurations.

 Once both Elasticsearch and Kibana are running, we will go ahead and check the status of both services by running `sudo systemctl status elasticsearch && sudo systemctl status kibana`.
 ![Both services running just fine.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-kibana-success.png)